abbourne/abbourne.github.io/content/cyclingsafety/how_not_to_fall/index.md

 The market is dominated by two types of cleats:

 * The small metal Shimano SPD type, which are commonly used for touring, mountain biking, and gravel riding.
 They are very durable, sit recessed in the shoe, and are easy to walk with.
+The SPD cleats look like this:
+{{< figure src="img/spd-shoes-and-cleats.jpg" title="SPD Shoes and Cleats" width="350" class="center" >}}
 * The Look Keo and Shimano SPD-SL types, which are large plastic cleats, commonly used for “performance” road riding.
 These cleats are exposed and easily worn and damaged by walking on them.

-The SPD cleats look like this:

-{{< figure src="img/spd-shoes-and-cleats.jpg" title="SPD Shoes and Cleats" width="400" >}}

 The SPD-SL cleats look like this.
 Look Keo cleats are very similar.
 (Note the shoe cover!)

-{{< figure src="img/SPD-SL-shoes-and-cleats.jpg" title="SPD-SL Shoes and Cleats" width="400" >}}
+{{< figure src="img/SPD-SL-shoes-and-cleats.jpg" title="SPD-SL Shoes and Cleats" width="350" class="center" >}}

 Here are some hints for preventing the dreaded “can’t unclip because the cleat is stuck” issue: